-- man.
-Even my dread of losing a client could not restrain me from showing my impatience. - "'I beg that you will state your business, sir,' said I; 'my time is of value.'
-Heaven forgive me for that last sentence, but the words came to my lips. - "'How would fifty guineas for a night's work suit you?' he asked. - "' Most admirably." - "'I say a night's work, but an hour's would be nearer the mark.
-I simply want your opinion about a hydraulic stamping machine which has got out of gear.
-If you show us what is wrong we shall soon set it right ourselves.
-What do you think of such a commission as that?' - "'The work appears to be light and the pay munificent.' - "'Precisely so.
-We shall want you to come to-night by the last train.' - "" Where to?" - "'To Eyford, in Berkshire.
+"'That's all right,' said he, coming back.
+'I know that clerks are sometimes curious as to their master's affairs.
+Now we can talk in safety.'
+He drew up his chair very close to mine, and began to stare at me again with the same questioning and thoughtful look.
+"A feeling of repulsion, and of something akin to fear had begun to rise within me at the strange antics of this fleshless man.
+Even my dread of losing a client could not restrain me from showing my impatience. "'I beg that you will state your business, sir,' said I; 'my time is of value.'
+Heaven forgive me for that last sentence, but the words came to my lips. "'How would fifty guineas for a night's work suit you?' he asked. "' Most admirably." "'I say a night's work, but an hour's would be nearer the mark. simply want your opinion about a hydraulic stamping machine which has got out of gear.
+If you show us what is wrong we shall soon set it right our-What do you think of such a selves. commission as that?' "'The work appears to be light, and the pay munificent.' "'Precisely so.
+We shall want you to come to-night by the last train.' "'Where to?' "'To Eyford, in Berkshire.
 It is a little place near the borders of Oxfordshire, and within seven miles of Reading.
-There is a train from Paddington which would bring you there at about 11.15. - "'Very good.' - "'I shall come down in a carriage to meet you." - "'There is a drive, then?" - "'Yes, our little place is quite out in the country.
-It is a good seven miles from Eyford Station.' - "'Then we can hardly get there before midnight.
+There is a train from Paddington which would bring you in there at about eleven fifteen. "'Very good." "'I shall come down in a carriage to meet you.' "'There is a drive, then?' "'Yes, our little place is quite out in the country.
+It is a good seven miles from Evford Station.

+"'Then we can hardly get there before midnight.
 I suppose there would be no chance of a train back.
-I should be compelled to stop the night.' - "'Yes, we could easily give you a shake-down.' - "'That is very awkward.
-Could I not come at some more convenient hour?' - "'We have judged it best that you should come late.
-It is to recompense you for any inconvenience that we are paying to you, a young and unknown man, a fee which would buy an opinion from the very heads of your profession.
-Still, of course, if you would like to draw out of the business, there is plenty of time to do so.'
+I should be compelled to stop the night.'

+"'Yes, we could easily give you a

+shakedown.'

+"'That is very awkward.
+Could I not come at some more convenient

+hour?